Elizabeth A. Kavenyeak@bwmklaw.com

 - Selected to SuperLawyers 2006-2014

-- Illinois Bar Foundation (Charitable Arm of ISBA) – Third Vice President & Nominating Committee
+- Illinois Bar Foundation (Charitable Arm of ISBA) – Second Vice President & Nominating Committee

-- Illinois Trial Lawyers Association – Board of Managers & Nominating Committee
+- Illinois Trial Lawyers Association – Parliamentarian and Board of Mangers Member

 - International Society of Barristers – Fellow